Skip to main content

 • “Any more than this and the constant repetition of the combat music and increasingly inane pretenses for combat would become nigh near unbearable.”

-• “Two small positives: I really like the music, with the only exception being any of the music that plays during a minigame; truly mind-destroying after a while.”
+• “Two small positive: I really like the music, with the only exception being any of the music that plays during a minigame, truly mind destroying after a while.”

-• “The game has bugs like the reviewers said already, to the point that my game crashed in the middle of a battle, the music sometimes stops, etc.”
+• “The game has bugs like the reviewers said already, to the point that my game crashed in the middle of a battle, the music sometimes stops, etc. I assume the game will get a patch day 1.”

 • gameplay